NIC397/Logomachy/README.md

 > *From Ancient Greek: logos (λόγος) "word" + machē (μάχη) "battle"*

-A magical dueling game where words become spells and language is your weapon!
+A magical dueling game powered by GenAI where words become spells and language is your weapon!
 Two wizards face off in a battle of wit and wordcraft, with their spells judged by the mysterious Mad God of Magic.

 ## 🌟 Features